rihitz/Advanced_BIM_Group6/A2: Analysis/readme.md

 The primary use case for this BIM tool is cost estimation, with a specific focus on structural elements - columns, load bearing walls, beams and slabs.
 The main objective of this tool is to streamline the process of precise quantity takeoffs, provided that an IFC model of an appropriate development level is available.
 This tool aims to improve the decision making and accuracy in cost estimation for construction projects.

 ## Who is the use case for?
 This tool can be used by all stakeholders involved in construction projects, especially those interested in the structural aspects.
 Designers can quickly compare various design concepts in terms of projected expenses, facilitating quick and informed decision making.
 Contractors, on the other hand, can efficiently estimate material costs for any given project.
-Furthermore, this tool has the potential to contribute to Life Cycle Assessment analysis.
+Furthermore, this tool has the potential to contribute in Life Cycle Assessment analysis.

 ## What disciplinary (non BIM) expertise did you use to solve the use case
 To develop the proposed BIM tool, a combination of general knowledge in structural elements and materials, as well as proficiency in Python programming, is required.